andrea-varesio/vanity-PyGP/README.md

 ## What is it
 This tool will securely generate a certification-only ed25519 PGP master key with ID matching your specified filter (ie: 0x1234567890FILTER), using a hardened configuration.

 More specifically, a temporary directory `/tmp/gnupg_XXX_%Y%m%d_%H%M%S` will be used as ephemeral GNUPGHOME and securely erased when finished.
-An encrypted VeraCrypt container will be created and populated with ~passphrase,~ secret key, public key, and keyring (with revocation certificate), generated.
+An encrypted VeraCrypt container will be created (unless the `--no-container` argument is passed) and populated with ~passphrase,~ secret key, public key, and keyring (with revocation certificate).

 Currently, generated keys are not protected with a passphrase, so you should add one if you wish.
 You should then take care to generate encryption, signing and, authentication subkeys (this could be automated, if requested).